 While you may think that using mushrooms instead of seafood as the main ingredient in ceviche will result in a zero protein content, mushrooms are actually an impressive non-meat source of protein.

-Next, cover the mixing bowl and refrigerate it for 30 minutes.
-This will allow the ingredients to marinate and come together nicely.
+Next, cover the mixing bowl, and refrigerate it for 30 minutes.
+This allows the ingredients to marinate and come together nicely.

 - 1 green bell pepper, chopped